hunterjackson/docs/source/kcql.rst

 Kafka Connect Query Language
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are two paths supported by this DSL.
-One is the INSERT and take the following form:
+One is the INSERT that takes the following form (not all grammar is shown):

 .. code-block:: bash